 Another cost consideration is housing, if you are not commuting.
 Students can cut costs by sharing an apartment or renting a room.
-It is important to remember that your financial aid package, which often includes grants, scholarships, and loans, will probably increase when you transfer so it will help defray the costs.
+It is important to remember that your financial aid package, which often includes grants, scholarships, and loans, will probably increase when you transfer so it will help lower the costs.
 Most libraries will also have scholarship guides with additional opportunities for finding money to help pay for college expenses.
+Please use the Transfer Scholarship section as a resource.